karolgornicki/Articles/texts/project_euler_problem_11.md

     maxProduct = calc dss fs

 We can do one more refactoring - tidy up getGroups.
-We left the function in a pretty messy state, however, we can easily spot that its results looks very similar to what shift function does.
+We left the function in a pretty messy state, however, we can easily spot that its result looks very similar to what shift function does.
 Therefore, we can re-define it as

     getGroups :: [a] -> [[a]]
     getGroups =